 When using a wrap, you can create a supportive and comfortable carry by spreading the fabric over the shoulders and back.
 However, the comfort level may vary depending on the fabric used and the wrapping technique employed.

-Since with a ring sling the weight of the baby is primarily supported by one shoulder, it’s not the most ergonomic option for a wearer.
-If you’re much into ring slings, look for slings with padded shoulder areas or consider adjusting the sling so that the shoulder strap sits diagonally across your torso.
+Since with a ring sling, the weight of the baby is primarily supported by one shoulder, it’s not the most ergonomic option for a wearer.
+If you’re much into ring slings, look for slings with padded shoulder areas, or consider adjusting the sling so that the shoulder strap sits diagonally across your torso.

 When choosing a Meh Dai, look for one with wide, padded shoulder straps to prevent discomfort.

 Wraps offer a high degree of adjustability since they consist of a long piece of fabric that can be wrapped and tied around the wearer’s body.
 This adjustability allows you to create a custom fit based on your body shape and the baby’s size.
 Feel free to check out the best baby wraps and sizing guide.

-With a ring sling you can tighten or loosen the sling to achieve the desired fit by adjusting the rings or pulling the fabric through the rings.
+With a ring sling, you can tighten or loosen the sling to achieve the desired fit by adjusting the rings or pulling the fabric through the rings.
 But overall it’s less adjustability than with a woven wrap.

 Meh dai provides you with an option to customize the tightness of the straps, the position of the panel, and the level of support.
 It has almost the same level of adjustability as a woven wrap.